hakoniwalab/hakoniwa-pdu-rpc/README.md

 A "service" is a remote procedure that a client can call.
 It has a unique name (e.g., `"Service/Add"`) and is defined by a request PDU and a response PDU.
 A server implements the logic for a service, and a client calls it.

 ### Configuration
-The entire RPC topology is defined in a central JSON file.
+The entire RPC topology is defined in a service configuration JSON file.
 This file specifies:
-1.  `endpoints`: The low-level communication endpoints (e.g., TCP server/client addresses).
+1.  `endpoints` or `endpoints_config_path`: The low-level communication endpoints (inline or external config).
-2.  `services`: The list of available RPC services, including their names, PDU types, PDU sizes, and which clients are allowed to call them.
+2.  `services`: The list of available RPC services, including their names, PDU sizes, and which clients are allowed to call them.
+3.  `pdu_config_path`: The PDU definition file path (used by the endpoint layer for name-based PDU resolution).

 ### RPC Service Helper
 To simplify development, the library provides a template helper class `HakoRpcServiceServerTemplateType`.
 When instantiated with a ROS service type (e.g., `HakoRpcServiceServerTemplateType(AddTwoInts)`), it provides methods to easily: